dotchain/dotjs/README.md

 only existing DB solutions are via the [golang backends](https://github.com/dotchain/dot#server) but more native JS options will happen soon.

+### Changes and Values

+The low-level implementation of dotjs uses the concept of changes and values.
+A change is an immutable data representing a specific mutation of a value.
+DotJS defines three core changes (*Replace*, *Splice* and *Move*) and a couple of **composition** changes to build richer changes using the other three as building blocks:

+* *PathChange* takes a *path* (such as `["description"]` for the descrpition field and `[5, "description"]` for the description field of the 5th element) and a change to apply at that path.

+* *Changes* takes a collection of changes to apply in sequence,

+All changes in dotjs implement the *merge()* method to figure out how two changes to the same value can be transformed (using operations transformation).

+Values in dotjs implement the `apply(change)` method to apply any of these changes immutably.
+The standard values are `Null` (because `null` itself is not a valid value as it does not have the apply method), `Text` (to represent an editable text) and `Atomic` (to represent a value that is treated as an atomic single value without edits).
+There are also generic list and map types but these are meant to be used rarely if at all with the custom list and struct types (as illustrated in examples above) preferred.

+These changes and value types are documented ([here](core.md)).

+These types are low-level and rarely directly used.
+For instance, the TextStream class directly exposes the `splice()` method.
+And replacing sub-streams automatically causes the correct `PathChange` to be used.

+Occasionally though, custom mutation types will be needed and it is possible to define them.
+There isn't an example for this yet but hopefully, I'll add one soon.

+### Streams

+The [streams](streams.md) component implements a set of useful primitives for working direclty on streams.

 ### Golang and Javascript interop